RHFieldProductManagement/acm-htb/README.md

 We have **three comprehensive, publicly available labs** that help you to really understand RHACM.
 Once you’ve completed the basic task lists for the High Touch Beta it’s worth delving into some of these labs to try some new things on your clusters (or even try some deployments to infra you may not use normally!).
 We are eager to see how customers use RHACM and these labs represent a solid cross section of tasks we see as foundational.
 But we need your feedback!
 Do they work?
 Can they be improved?
 Minimally, try applying the concepts in each lab on your own deployments and record your feedback for review by our Product Management and Engineering teams!
 This is your chance to share directly with the teams that shape *and create* the product!
 Have your say!

-### MultiCloud Cluster Deployments with ACM:
+### MultiCloud Cluster Deployments with RHACM:

-This lab takes you through installing an ACM Hub on AWS and then provisioning managed clusters on AWS, Azure, and GCP.
+This lab takes you through installing an RHACM Hub on AWS and then provisioning managed clusters on AWS, Azure, and GCP.
 You’ll get to deploy a sample app and explore load balancing across the clusters.

 *While this labs are a complete deployment experience, why not extend the concepts of the lab by adding on-premises clusters, such as VMware, RHV, or physical OCP clusters!*